Semen color is typically whitish-gray with a jelly-like texture. This can vary slightly depending on your genes, lifestyle, and overall health.

 Spinal cord injuries

-If you haven’t already, see a doctor about your injury.
-They can assess whether it’s causing certain symptoms or if they’re the result of another underlying issue.
+If you haven’t already, consult a healthcare professional about your injury.
+They can assess whether it’s causing certain symptoms or if they’re the result of another underlying condition.

 Heavy metals